fuzzthink/gitstats/README.md

 1. 1st line must define the file paths ignore regex.
 Define it as an empty string "" if just want to define the next `commit_begin` line.
 2. 2nd line if provided, must define the `commit_begin` string.
+3. 3rd line if provided, must define a commit timestamp and line count delta.
-3. Both values must be delimited by double quotes.
+4. All values must be delimited by double quotes.

 These are the only rules.
 The variable names do not matter.
 The file does not even need to be a valid js file.